helibu/Airbus-ship-detection-web/README.md

 ## Background and Data Analysis

-This is a Kaggle challenge, here is the link. https://www.kaggle.com/c/airbusship- detection.
+This is a Kaggle challenge, here is the link.[a link](https://www.kaggle.com/c/airbusship-detection).
 The data size is about 30GB.
 The training data are masked with a separate csv file.
 We need to submit the same mask csv file for the test data.